-I’ve Had Difficulty Managing My Payments and Need Help
+I’m Having Difficulty Managing My Payments and Need Help

 - If you can’t afford it, you can tell us your situation or explore options to lower your payments